-This General Tso’s Tofu Recipes tastes amazing, it is easy to prepare and it is healthier and better than any takeaway!
+This General Tso’s Tofu Recipe tastes amazing!
+It is easy to prepare, healthier and is so much better than any takeaway!

 This was one of my favorite dishes at the Vegetable Garden Restaurant in Rockville, Maryland.
 This is my version of the wonderful dish.
 I baked the tofu instead of deep frying them, which I prefer not to do.
 I used tahini paste as the base for a batter, you could use your favorite nut butter instead.
 It gave a nice deep fried finish at the end.
 It is sweetened with maple syrup instead of sugar and you can add molasses for a darker color.